apache/cxf/distribution/src/main/release/samples/ws_security/ut_policy/README.txt

   mvn -Pstax-server  (from one command line window) mvn -Pstax-client  (from a second command line window)

+You can also run the DOM client against the StAX server, and vice versa.

 On startup, the client makes one invocation.

 You can also try mvn -Pclient.unauthenticated to show that the policy